 HAMILTON, Alexander.
 1762 — Liverpool 30.12.1824.
-British (Scots) Pioneer of Indology.
-Born in Scotland, parents unknown, brother Walter Hamilton, who also wrote on India, apparently from a wealthy home.
+British (Scottish) Pioneer of Indology.
+Born in Scotland, parents unknown, brother Walter Hamilton, who also wrote on India, apparently they came from a wealthy home.
 After studies of Greek and Latin in an unknown university joined in 1783 Bengal Army as a cadet.
-The lieutenant and from 1785 ensign in infantry.
-Became soon interested in Oriental Studies and joined the A.S.B. in the 1880s.
-From a Pandit he learnt Sanskrit, further Persian, Arabic and Bengali.
+Then lieutenant and from 1785 ensign in infantry.
+Became soon interested in Oriental Studies and joined the A.S.B. in the 1780s.
+From a Pandit he learned Sanskrit, further Persian, Arabic and Bengali.
 Retired from the army 6.10.1790 and concentrated on Sanskrit studies.
 Apparently he was a Secretary to Lord Cornwallis.
 He seems to have had an Indian wife and a son with her.
 Between 1797-1800 apparently left India and returned to Scotland.
 In Edinburgh he joined Fr.
 Jeffrey’s Whig group and contributed to their Edinburgh Review.

 It must be emphasized that AH had been an infantry officer and never served in the navy (as often has been claimed).
 His few students are listed above.

-– with L.-M. Langlès: Catalogue des MSS. sanskrits de la Bibliothèque Impérial, avec des notices… P. 1807.
+– With L.-M. Langlès (who transl. and edited it with some notes): Catalogue des MSS. sanskrits de la Bibliothèque Impérial, avec des notices… 118 p.
+P. 1807.

 – Terms of Sankrit Grammar.
 13 p.
 4o.
 L. 1814.